 For more on what to do in the Highlands in winter, see our guide to things to do in the Cairngorms National Park in winter.

-We originally traveled this route with Rabbie’s Trail Burners in August 2016.
-The tour included a driver/guide, a group of 15 people (the maximum group size), a Mercedes-Benz mini-coach, and transport to all the attractions on our itinerary.
+We originally travelled this route with Rabbie’s Trail Burners in August 2016.
+The tour included a driver and guide, a maximum group of 16, a Mercedes-Benz mini-coach, and transport to all the attractions on our itinerary.
 Guests choose their level of accommodation (from hostel to hotel), and most evenings are free to explore on your own.
 You can read Laurence’s detailed review of that tour.

 Since that first trip, we have driven this route independently and returned to all the locations on our own.
-The itinerary below is based on our combined experience and should help you whether you are booking a tour or planning your own self-drive trip.
+The itinerary below is the version we now recommend, based on multiple visits across seasons.

 Rabbies Isle of Skye and Scottish Highlands itinerary trip Scotland